-Should you do this or Dermalinfusion?
+Should you do this or Diamond Glow?
 The answer is that you could benefit from both.
-The suction from the Dermalinfusion will exfoliate and remove the dead cells, and Dermalinfusion can also clean out clogged pores.
-But Dermalinfusion will not remove the fine hair growth.
-Only the Dermaplaning can do that.
+The suction from the Diamond Glow will exfoliate and remove the dead cells, and Diamond Glow can also clean out clogged pores.
+But Diamond Glow will not remove the fine hair growth.
+Only the dermaplaning can do that.

 - It painlessly exfoliates the stratum corneum to stimulate cellular turnover with little to no downtime.